 Supporting meaningful conversations

-In this article in Inside Higher Education, Derisa Grant argues that faculty badly need more practice incorporating discussions of race, gender and other identity-related issues into our courses.
+In an article in Inside Higher Education, Derisa Grant argues that faculty badly need more practice incorporating discussions of race, gender and other identity-related issues into our courses.
 Conversations related to topics related to diversity, identities, inequities, or current events can be challenging to navigate, potentially leading to heated discussions, but labeling them as "difficult" suggests that they are troublesome or tangential.
 We need to be prepared to support and facilitate such discussions in both online and in-person contexts.
 They can help students develop important skills, in meaningful discourse, evidence-based critical thinking, perspective taking, and listening.
 And as these scholars argue in this Inside Higher Ed piece, surfacing such issues in your course, no matter what your discipline, in one way in which non-Black faculty members can help dismantle educational inequities.
 Below, we provide suggestions about how instructors create a positive climate for class discourse about topics that may spark hot moments, whether in a live interaction OR asynchronous discussion forum (e.g., discussion board, chat channel, email, or VoiceThread).
 At the bottom of this page, we also share some special considerations for online discussion forums.

 Set the stage for such discussions by developing guidelines for class participation and meaningful discourse.
 Guidelines for real-time online interactions may look a lot like those for in-person interactions.
 Discussion forums and other types of asynchronous interactions call for specific "netiquette" guideliness.
 Here are two examples of netiquette guidelines for online instruction.